appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

  b.
 Click the **Instance ID** to access the **Instance Summary** page.

- b.
+ c.
 Copy the **Public IPv4 address** available on the **Instance Summary** page.

  <figure>
  <img src="/img/aws-ecs-ami-find-DNS-to-access-appsmith.png" style={{width: "100%", height: "auto"}} alt="Use DNS or Public IP to access Appsmith." />
  <figcaption align="center"><i>Use DNS or Public IP to access Appsmith</i></figcaption>
  </figure>

- h.
+ d.
 Paste it in a browser tab and wait for the server to come up.
 It can take up to 5 minutes.

- g.
+ e.
 Once the server is up and running, you can see the login screen of Appsmith.

  <figure>
  <img src="/img/aws-login-page.png" style={{width: "100%", height: "auto"}} alt="Appsmith Login Screen" />